eecs280staff/tutorials/docs/debugging_guide.md

 Use a **conditional breakpoint** to pause the program _only_ if a given condition is true.
 </div>

-Consider a case where I'm debugging my project 3 driver, but I find that the first mismatch in output (see the diff below) occurs pretty far into the game - in the making trump phase of hand 3, Edsger passes but should have ordered up Spades.
+Consider a case where I'm debugging my Euchre program, but I find that the first mismatch in output (see the diff below) occurs pretty far into the game - in the making trump phase of hand 3, Edsger passes but should have ordered up Spades.

 <img src="images/debug_conditional_breakpoint_3.png" width="700px" />